Wilton Music Studios

 Our students transform into imaginative, healthy, and confident musicians.

 Sensitive to the needs of each student, whether they are 4 or 104,

 our dedicated world-class faculty helps to draw out everyone’s individual voice.

 Wilton Music Studios’ warm and inviting atmosphere is conducive to learning and helps to foster creativity, friendships, and a lifelong love of music.

 Welcome to our vibrant musical community of students, parents, and teachers!

 In Connecticut, we serve Wilton, Norwalk, New Canaan, Darien, Stamford, Greenwich, Westport, Weston, Ridgefield, and in Westchester, New York, students have come from Pound Ridge, South Salem, and Lewisboro.

 Comprehensive Music Education

 Wilton Music Studios offers private lessons on many popular instruments.
-Our piano, guitar, ukulele, voice, violin, viola, cello, flute, clarinet, and harp lessons provide comprehensive and robust music education.
+Our piano, guitar, ukulele, voice, violin, viola, cello, bass, flute, clarinet, and harp lessons provide a comprehensive and robust music education.